SuperM7-com/arkos-docs/docs/api-reference/file-upload-services-function-guide.md

    - Adjust the size limits in your configuration

 4. **Configuration not being applied**
-   - Make sure you're calling `getFileUploaderServices` inside a function
+   - Make sure you're calling `getFileUploadServices` inside a function
    - Verify your Arkos configuration is properly set up

 ### Debug Tips